null

 Preventing Bacterial Contamination

-Preventing bacterial contamination of bully sticks is crucial for your dog’s health.
-Label the container with the date when storing chewed bully sticks, as they can last up to two months if stored properly.
-Ensure the bully stick is thoroughly dried before storing it to minimize bacterial growth.
+Label the container or bag with the date when storing chewed bully sticks, as they can last up to two months if stored properly.
+For any uneaten portion of a bully stick, place it in an airtight container or bag and store it in the freezer for optimal freshness.
+Freezing bully sticks is an effective way to preserve their quality and can extend their shelf life up to two years.
+Always ensure the bully stick is thoroughly dried before storage to minimize bacterial growth.

 Choosing bully sticks from reputable sellers who follow proper processing methods can significantly reduce the risk of harmful bacteria.
 Wash your hands after handling bully sticks to prevent the spread of bacteria.
 It is crucial to dry partially chewed sticks thoroughly before storage to avoid bacterial contamination.